Global-Health-Engineering/student-dir-template/README.md

 ## Questions?

-In case of questions of something not working write to jtkaczuk@ethz.ch.
+In case of questions or something not working, write to jtkaczuk@ethz.ch.